saltstack/salt/README.rst

 IRC Chat
 ========

-Join the vibrant, helpful and positive Salt Stack chat room in Freenode at
+Join the vibrant, helpful and positive SaltStack chat room in Freenode at
 #salt.
 There is no need to introduce yourself, or ask permission to join in,
 just help and be helped!
 Make sure to wait for an answer, sometimes it may take a few moments for someone to reply.